 Tips for Spotting Fraudulent Job Postings

-The Auburn University Career Center and the Harbert College of Business Office of Professional and Career Development strongly urge all students to read the material below to protect yourself from employment scams.
+The Auburn University Career Services & Cooperative Education and the Harbert College of Business Office of Professional and Career Development strongly urge all students to read the material below to protect yourself from employment scams.
 While we do our best to screen all postings submitted to Handshake, fraudulent opportunities may still post in the system.
 We will do our best to keep you informed about any specific situations which occur.
 As always, please feel free to contact either of our offices if you are suspicious of an employment opportunity.

 303 Mary Martin Hall